Books by Debi Bower available on Amazon - shop now

 Irondequoit Bay State Marine Park

-Irondequoit Bay Marine Park, located at the mouth of Irondequoit Bay, is a launch site for small and power boats providing fishing access to Lake Ontario.
-Previously a Monroe County Park that has transitioned to the state, the park is operated by the Town of Irondequoit through a cooperative agreement.
-On the lake shore there is an unguarded beach.
+Irondequoit Bay Marine Park, situated at the mouth of Irondequoit Bay, serves as a launch site for small and power boats, offering fishing access to Lake Ontario.
+Previously a Monroe County Park that has transitioned to the state, the Town of Irondequoit operated the park through a cooperative agreement.
+On the lake shore, there is an unguarded beach.

 Lakeside Beach New York State Parks